Board of Directors

 The Pennsylvania Thoroughbred Horsemen’s Association (PTHA) Board of Directors is comprised of an eleven-member board, including one President, five Owner/Directors, and five Trainer/Directors.
 The terms for each member are in three-year increments, and the board members are decided through an election by owners and trainers of the PTHA.
-The most recent election was completed on December 31, 2013, and the new board members were announced on January 7, 2014.
+The most recent election was completed on December 31, 2019, and the new board members were announced on January 8, 2020.

 Salvatore M. DeBunda, Esq., President

-“In the nearly twenty years that I have been working for the PTHA, the biggest reward is being part of the passion and love that our horsemen bring to the sport of racing.”
+In the more than twenty-five years that I have been working for the PTHA, the biggest reward is being part of the passion and love that our horsemen bring to the sport of racing.

 DeBunda was instrumental in writing and advocating the horsemen’s language for the legislation of Act 71, which allots a percentage of the slot machine revenue to the Pennsylvania Horse Racing Development Fund.
 The passage of the bill has allowed Parx Racing to lead the industry in providing pensions and medical benefits for trainers, health care for backstretch employees, a retirement program for its racehorses, backstretch renovations, and competitive purses.

 The time DeBunda has spent on the PTHA Board and as President has been filled with aiding in additional improvements for horsemen, including the negotiation of a new live racing agreement, creation of the Horsemen’s Purchasing Association to provide feed and shavings at reduced prices, establishment of horsemen’s rights to equal treatment under the law, and renovation programs for both the backstretch and grandstand.